Product stewardship

 Product stewardship is an approach to managing the environmental impacts of different products and materials and at different stages in their production, use and disposal.
-It acknowledges that those involved in producing, selling, using and disposing of products have a shared responsibility to ensure that those products or materials are managed in a way that reduces their impact, throughout their lifecycle, on the environment and on human health and safety.
-This approach focusses on the product itself, and everyone involved in the lifespan of the product is called upon to take up responsibility to reduce its environmental, health, and safety impacts.
+It acknowledges that those involved in producing, purchasing, selling, using and disposing of products have a shared responsibility to ensure that those products or materials are managed in a way that reduces their impact, throughout their lifecycle, on the environment and on human health and safety.
+This approach focuses on the product itself, and everyone involved in the lifespan of the product is called upon to take up responsibility to reduce its environmental, health, and safety impacts.

-For manufacturers, this includes planning for, and if necessary, paying for the recycling or disposal of the product at the end of its useful life.
-This may be achieved, in part, by redesigning products to use fewer harmful substances, to be more durable, reusable and recyclable, and to make products from recycled materials.
+For manufacturers, this responsibility includes planning for, and if necessary, paying for the recycling or disposal of the product at the end of its useful life.
+This may be achieved, in part, by redesigning products to use fewer harmful substances, to be more durable, reusable and recyclable, and by making products from recycled materials.
 For retailers and consumers, this means taking an active role in ensuring the proper disposal or recycling of an end-of-life product.

 Those who advocate it are concerned with the later phases of product lifecycle and the comprehensive outcome of the whole production process.
 It is considered a pre-requisite to a strict service economy interpretation of (fictional, national, legal) "commodity" and "product" relationships.

+The term product stewardship is often used interchangeably with extended producer responsibility, a similar concept.
+However, there are distinct differences between the two, as suggested by the semantics of the different terms used.
+While both concepts bring the onus of waste management for end-of-life products from the government to the manufacturers, Product stewardship further extends this responsibility to everyone involved in the life-cycle of the product: not only manufacturers, but also retailers, consumers and recyclers.